 12. What is the warranty on SIRIS™ splints?
 Can I get a broken splint repaired?

 A: The Silver Ring Splint Company warrants its products against defects in materials and workmanship for one year.
 Should any product fail to perform for either of the above reasons, the Silver Ring Splint Company will repair or replace the product at no charge.
 Repairs by anyone other than the Silver Ring Splint Company voids our warranty.
 Typically, it costs more to repair a broken splint that is out of warranty than to buy a new splint.
 However, if you would like for us to evaluate the condition of your splint, return it to us following the instructions under “How Do I Return a Splint” at Question #6 above.
 Be sure to include your contact information. -

 13. When can I expect my splint to arrive?

-A: Swan Neck splints and Boutonniere splints are shipped the day after we receive the order.
-All other regular splints are shipped in two days.
+A: Swan Neck splints and Boutonniere splints are usually shipped the day after we receive the order.
+All other regular splints are shipped in 1-3 days.
 That means, for orders received before 4:00pm EST, we ship the splint in one to two days, depending on the splint type.
 Special order splints (those splints noted as special order on our price list), gold splints and splints with stones can take up to two weeks for us to manufacture.
 When the splint arrives will be determined by the shipping method chosen.
 We have found that United States Postal Service (USPS) can take anywhere from a couple of days to two weeks to the west coast.
-UPS ground generally takes five business days to the west coast.
-We can also ship 3-day, second day and next day.
+FedEx Ground generally takes five business days to the west coast.
+We can also ship 3-day, 2-day and next day.
 International airmail generally takes eight to ten business days depending on where you live. -

 14. The bracelet with my thumb splint is too long.
 How can I get it shortened?